Remaking our Future

 Here I go again showing my age, but growing up a drive-in theater was a treat.
 We would all be sitting in the family car looking at a big screen, with scratchy sounding speakers hanging from the door.

-The walk-in movies houses of today are so much better in terms of overall experience!
+The walk-in movies houses of today are so much better in terms of the overall experience!
 But is Cinema losing out to home streaming from Netflix and Amazon?

 Home Convenience or Movie House Experience